 Reminder of SFC’s Strategic Priorities for 2024-2026

-Key Priorities
+Key Priorities Set by the SFC

 The SFC’s plan covers four areas:

-- Market resilience : the plan focuses on protecting against global volatility, cyber security threats, and technological risks.
+- Market resilience: the plan focuses on protecting against global volatility, cyber security threats, and technological risks.
 There will be increased scrutiny on cyber security policies and risk management frameworks.

-- Global competitiveness : the plan aims to deepen ties with mainland China and expand internationally, potentially requiring updates to cross-border compliance and reporting.
+- Global competitiveness: the plan aims to deepen ties with mainland China and expand internationally, potentially requiring updates to cross-border compliance and reporting.

-- Technology and ESG transformation : there is an emphasis on virtual asset regulations, tokenisation, and sustainable finance, meaning firms must prepare for ESG reporting and blockchain-related compliance.
+- Technology and ESG transformation: there is an emphasis on virtual asset regulations, tokenisation, and sustainable finance, meaning firms must prepare for ESG reporting and blockchain-related compliance.

-- Institutional efficiency : the plan involves digitalising processes and enhancing cyber resilience, to ensure your operations align with streamlined, AI-driven workflows.
+- Institutional efficiency: the plan involves digitalising processes and enhancing cyber resilience, to ensure your operations align with streamlined, AI-driven workflows.

-Compliance Implications
+Compliance Implications for Licensed Corporations

 Each priority has specific compliance implications.
-We have set out below some insights to ensure that licensed corporations remain aligned with SFC expectations:
+We have set out some insights to ensure that licensed corporations remain aligned with SFC expectations:

 1. Market Resilience: Staying Strong Amid Volatility